 What is a Site Steward?

-Site stewards are the eyes and ears for Minnesota's Scientific & Natural Areas (SNA).
-Stewards, working with guidance from SNA staff, assist in the goals of land protection, management, and education & research on a site they choose to monitor.
+Site stewards are the eyes and ears for Minnesota's Scientific and Natural Areas.
+Stewards, working with guidance from SNA staff, assist in the goals of land protection, management, education and research on a site they choose to monitor.
 Some tasks that may be a part of a steward's duties include:

 - Regular visits to the site